 The school closely monitors the progress and achievements of all children and particularly those of children as having SEN/D.

-Targets on Assess, Plan, Do Review Cycles and Provision Maps are reviewed termly.
-Parents are invited into school to speak with Class Teacher, and if necessary the SENCO, to discuss the progress towards the targets and new targets that are set, including strategies that will be used in school and at home.
+Progress of all children is reviewed termly.
+Parents are invited into school to speak with Class Teacher, and if necessary the SENCO, to discuss the progress using the assess, plan, do renew cycle.

 Data from the end of KS1 and KS2 is measured against national data.
 The data is categorised into different groups so the school can analyse how well SEN/D children are achieving and progressing compared to previous years and other schools nationally.